 -

-Generative AI Strategy, Spending, and Adoption Metrics 2024: Chapter 6: Healthcare Sector Benchmarks
+Generative AI Strategy, Spending, and Adoption Metrics 2024: Chapter 4: Retail Sector Benchmarks

-This chapter provides generative AI metrics for the healthcare sector.
-It features a sample of 11 healthcare organizations including hospitals, hospital systems, clinics and retirement homes.
+This chapter provides generative AI metrics for the retail sector.
+It features a sample of 15 retailers including department stores, apparel retailers, multinational brick-and-mortar chains, toys, and office supplies, as well as online retailers.
 It includes metrics on how much enterprises are spending on generative AI, where they are spending it, and how they are governing it.

 December, 2023